-The Company determines the appropriate classification of our marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
-All of our marketable securities are considered as available-for-sale and carried at estimated fair values and reported in cash equivalents.
+The Company determines the appropriate classification of its marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
+All of the Company's marketable securities are considered as available-for-sale and carried at estimated fair values and reported in cash equivalents.
 Unrealized gains and losses on available-for-sale securities are excluded from net income and reported in accumulated other comprehensive income (loss) as a separate component of stockholders' equity.
 Other income (expense), net, includes interest, dividends, amortization of purchase premiums and discounts, realized gains and losses on sales of securities and other-than-temporary declines in the fair value of securities, if any.
 The cost of securities sold is based on the specific identification method.
-We regularly review all of our investments for other-than-temporary declines in fair value.
-Our review includes the consideration of the cause of the impairment, including the creditworthiness of the security issuers, the number of securities in an unrealized loss position, the severity and duration of the unrealized losses, whether we have the intent to sell the securities and whether it is more likely than not that we will be required to sell the securities before the recovery of their amortized cost basis.
-When we determine that the decline in fair value of an investment is below our accounting basis and this decline is other-than-temporary, we reduce the carrying value of the security we hold and record a loss for the amount of such decline.
+The Company regularly reviews all of its investments for other-than-temporary declines in fair value.
+The Company's review includes the consideration of the cause of the impairment, including the creditworthiness of the security issuers, the number of securities in an unrealized loss position, the severity and duration of the unrealized losses, whether the Company has the intent to sell the securities and whether it is more likely than not that it will be required to sell the securities before the recovery of their amortized cost basis.
+When the Company determines that the decline in fair value of an investment is below its accounting basis and this decline is other-than-temporary, it reduces the carrying value of the security it holds and records a loss for the amount of such decline.